What are Flat Feet?

 Flat Feet in Adults

 Adults can acquire flat feet as a result of “faulty biomechanics”, foot stress, injury, or illness.
 The increased risk factors for this are obesity, diabetes, hypertension, being a woman over 40, or pregnancy.
-Those who develop flat feet as an adult will likely have this condition permanently.
-Many aspects of the body’s major development has slowed or stopped at a certain age.
-That’s why adults have to remember how to maintain proper and posture and gait as well.
+Those who develop flat feet as an adult will likely have this condition permanently, as many aspects of the body’s major development have slowed or stopped at a certain age.
+That’s why, adults have to remember how to maintain proper and posture and gait as well.

 There are people who have what is called a “flexible flatfoot”.
 These individuals have flat feet when standing at their full height but have an arch when they “dorsiflex” (pull just the toes back or stand on heels).
 In this case, the Windlass mechanism is functional, and the medial longitudinal arch is still there.
-Muscle training can be helpful, but arch height will not increase, but the arch also might be prevented from drastically leveling out.
+Muscle training can be helpful, but arch height will not increase.
+Nonetheless, muscles training may prevent the from drastically leveling out.
 Foot muscles are short and no longer grow in adults.1

 Diagnosis and Treatment

 Chiropractors may look for “excessive pronation” (foot rolling inward) in patients complaining of shin splints and other leg and foot problems.
-In the “Achilles Tendon Test”, for example, pronation will be obvious.
-Instead of the Achilles tendon running straight down, it will twist at the heel, jutting out the inner ankle bone.
-In the “Used Shoes Test”, the shoes that have been used regularly by the patient over a very long period of time are viewed at eye level.
+In the “Achilles Tendon Test”, for example, pronation will be obvious because instead of the Achilles tendon running straight down, it will twist at the heel, jutting out the inner ankle bone.
+In the “Used Shoes Test”, the shoes that the patient has been regularly using over a very long period of time are viewed at eye level.
 If they tilt inwards, or if there are “wear marks along the outer edge of the heel and inner edge of the toe areas”, this indicates excessive pronation.